VasuAndra/ShoppingAppAndroid/README.md

 # ShoppingAppAndroid
-Team Project for Android Class
+Team Project with Pascal Diana for Android Class